Growing Spinach: In Containers Indoors + Outdoors

 Growing spinach in your backyard is very easy.
 By the time you’re done reading this step-by-step guide, you will know everything you need to know to get yourself the healthiest spinach in the block.

 Details for Growing Spinach

 6-8 weeks from the last frost – use temperature guide

 North to south

 Manganese, Magnesium, Iron, Vitamin B2, Vitamins C, Iron

 Seven Steps to Growing Spinach

-Like other cool weather vegetables, spinach grows healthily in well-drained fertile soils loaded with organic matter.
+Like other cool-weather vegetables, spinach grows healthily in well-drained fertile soils loaded with organic matter.
 For fertility, choose soil rich in compost manure.
 If you can’t find this type of soil around, you can improve the fertility of your own garden soil.
-All you will need do is to mix at least 2 inches of compost with your garden topsoil.
+All you will need to do is to mix at least 2 inches of compost with your garden topsoil.